instaclustr/terraform-provider-instaclustr/docs/resources/aws_security_group_firewall_rules_v2.md

 ```
 terraform import instaclustr_aws_security_group_firewall_rules_v2.[resource-name] "[resource-id]"
 ```
-`[resource-id]` is the unique identifier for this resource matching the value of the `cluster_id` attribute defined in the root schema above.
+`[resource-id]` is the unique identifier for this resource matching the value of the `id` attribute defined in the root schema above.